How to Go Plastic-Free: Sustainable Packaging Alternatives

 -

 Damaged product: The product itself is rendered unusable by the consumer, necessitating a return or replacement.
-Aim for a 0.5% or less rate of damaged product.
+Aim for a 0.5% or less product damage rate.

 Transitioning Plastic Components Over Time

-Do not transition every plastic packaging in your business in one month!
-Audit your business to identify where you incorporate single-use plastic and transition them one at a time.
-Even within a packaging category (such as mailers), transition your items one at a time.
+Do not try to replace all plastic packaging in your business in one month.
+Start by auditing where you use single-use plastic, and phase those items out one at a time.
+Even within a single category (like mailers), transition specific SKUs gradually rather than all at once.

-For example, focus on your smaller mailers first, as smaller paper mailers tend to have a more 1:1 comparable performance to a poly mailer.
-Then, work your way up in mailer sizes over time.
+For example, focus on your smaller mailers first, since smaller paper mailers tend to perform more comparably to poly mailers.
+Then work your way up to larger sizes over time.

 Paper demand is at an all-time high as many companies transition from plastic to paper.
 We anticipate that supply chains will remain volatile as shocks ripple through the commodity markets and economy.